 Following the news of a recent outbreak of equine herpes virus in England, including a case of the neurological form of the disease, here is some useful information for all horse owners

 The equine herpes virus has two major strains that cause disease, from the nine that exist: EHV1, which can cause respiratory problems, abortion in pregnant mares and, in rare cases, neurological problems leading to paralysis; and EHV4, which most commonly causes respiratory problems and very occasionally abortion in pregnant mares.

 Early signs of the respiratory form of equine herpes include:

 - Nasal discharge

-- Lack of interested in food
+- Lack of interest in food

-Equine herpes virus vaccinations: pros and cons
+Equine herpes virus vaccinations

 There are vaccines currently available that work against both strains of EHV.
 However, although the vaccines are effective against the respiratory effects of the virus, they are not registered for use against the paralytic form.

-The Animal Health Trust advises that only healthy horses be vaccinated, and that horses should not be vaccinated during an on-going outbreak of EHV.
+The Animal Health Trust has previously advised that only healthy horses be vaccinated, and that horses which might have been exposed to the virus should not be vaccinated during an on-going outbreak of EHV.
 This is to reduce the chance of a horse, which is currently incubating the virus, receiving the vaccine.

 If you are unsure whether or not to vaccinate your horse, then your vet is best placed to advise you.